vmware-tanzu/vm-operator/README.md

 VirtualMachine, VirtualMachineClass and VirtualMachineImage are reconciled by controllers which then drive the vSphere APIs to ensure that the desired state matches the actual state.

-The API for VM Operator is in a separate project [here](https://github.com/vmware-tanzu/vm-operator)

 Having demonstrated its value in vSphere with Tanzu, we are committed to making VM Operator available as its own service so that it can be used in conjunction with other Kubernetes services that need to manage VMs.